symfony/symfony-docs/cookbook/upgrade/major_version.rst

 layer is then marked as *deprecated*, indicating that it will be removed/changed in the future.

 The major version is the only time all existing BC layers are removed.
-The last minor version before a new major version (i.e. 2.7 is the last minor version of the 2 releases, 3.0 is the next version) will trigger deprecation notices when a BC layer is used.
+However, if you make sure you've fixed all deprecated usages in the last version of the previous major version, you should be able to upgrade to the new major version without problems.
+To help you with this, the last minor releases will trigger deprecated notices.
+For example, 2.7 and 2.8 trigger deprecated notices and if you do not have any notice while using 2.8, you can savely upgrade to 3.0.

 When visiting your application in the
 :doc:`dev environment </cookbook/configuration/environments>` in your browser,